 - Inertron serves this role in the Legion of Super-Heroes comics.

 - Sonic the Comic had Metagal, an alloy Dr. Robotnik commissioned for his badniks which Tekno created.
 The first of these resisted its brainwashing and promptly joined the fight against him, while the second attempted to seize power for itself.
 The third (and final) version was actually a relative success.

-- Back in the Silver Age of comics, anything from Krypton was effectively made of indestructium while on Earth.
+- Back in The Silver Age of Comic Books, anything from Krypton was effectively made of indestructium while on Earth.

 - Interesting justification in the French comics Papyrus.
 Pharaoh's soldiers encounter enemies who have swords made of indestructium.
 They capture the princess, but the soldiers manage to take an indestructium dagger.
 The author explains it in footnote: that's just iron, which may as well be indestructium against the Egyptian bronze swords!

 - This is a serious error, though.
 The reason people stopped using bronze for weapons and switched to iron was that the prices of tin increased substantially due to decreased supply.
 Iron is not a very good material for weapons, so in the Bronze Age, bronze weapons were superior to iron weapons.
 Yes, iron was a cheap substitute for bronze once people figured out how to forge iron weapons.
 This changed only after people learned how to fiddle with carbon content in iron (i.e. when they started making and perfecting steel).